My most common clients are~

 You can get what you need.

-I offer 50-minute or 80-minute psychotherapy sessions for women, mothers, partners, and families.
+I offer 50-minute or 80-minute psychotherapy sessions for all kinds of humans!
+Parents, partners, families.

 Some of the challenges we can work through together include…

-I am passionate about supporting women through the perinatal period (conception through early parenting) and helping to resolve trauma caused by a challenging birth.
+I am passionate about supporting clients through the perinatal period (conception through early parenting) and helping to resolve trauma caused by a challenging birth.

 Perinatal Mental Health Support

-I believe that every mother has the right and the capacity to feel joyful on whatever her parenting path is.
+I believe that every parent has the right and the capacity to feel joyful on whatever their parenting path is.

-As many as 1 in 5 women will experience significant symptoms of depression or anxiety in the postpartum period.
+As many as 1 in 5 people will experience significant symptoms of depression or anxiety in the postpartum period.

 Perinatal mood and anxiety disorders can be devastating.
 They are also treatable and manageable with the right support.